 These customer journey conversion and retention event metrics can be analyzed by different business units like Marketing, Finance, Sales, Customer Care, etc. to gain valuable insights and help them focus efforts in the right direction to increase customer retention.

-In order to measure these, they would need to count all the events i.e. distinct visits or cookies on their website from different customers and analyze them over time.
+To measure these, they would need to count all the events, i.e., distinct visits or cookies on their website from different customers and analyze them over time.
 A YoY, QoQ, and WoW comparison of these metrics across different dimensions between current and past years would help them understand how their business is performing.
 Year-over-year(YoY) is a comparison of a statistic for one period to the same period in the previous year.
 Similarly, one can do Quarter-over-Quarter(QoQ) and Week-over-Week(WoW) comparisons.

 Challenges in performing accurate distinct count using Hive and Impala

-Though by default Impala only allows a single COUNT(DISTINCT columns) expression in each query, it does includes a workaround for this limitation like using CROSS JOINS but that’s a very expensive operation.
+Though by default Impala only allows a single COUNT(DISTINCT columns) expression in each query, it does includes a workaround for this limitation like using CROSS JOINS but that’s a costly operation.

 Though if we do not need exact accuracy and approximate accuracy is acceptable, then we can produce an estimate of the distinct values for a column in both Hive and Impala.